bmohanty35/Project-Deep-Agents-with-LangGraph/README.md

 ### Project Overview

-This repository contains five progressive notebooks that teach you to build advanced AI agents:
+This repository contains five progressive notebooks to build advanced AI agents:

 ### `0_create_agent.ipynb` -
-Learn how to use the create_agent component.
 This component,
 - implements a ReAct (Reason - Act) loop that forms the foundation for many agents.
 - is easy to use and quick to set up.
 - serves as the

 ### `1_todo.ipynb` - Task Planning Foundations
-Learn to implement structured task planning using TODO lists.
 This notebook introduces:
 - Task tracking with status management (pending/in_progress/completed)
 - Progress monitoring and context management
 - The `write_todos()` tool for organizing complex multi-step workflows